 The Calistoga Ranch is a vehicle-free property, so once you check in, you don’t see your car again until you’re ready to depart for good.
 Golf carts and superbly kind staff will take you on a guided tour of the Ranch, drop you at your bungalow, and deliver your bags.
 Need to go off property while you’re there?
 You won’t even need them to bring you your car – just hop into one of the complementary Mercedes.

 There are several different varieties of lodge (read: room) categories at the Ranch.
-My friend and I had ourselves comfortably in one of their Oak Creek Lodges.
+Esther and I had ourselves comfortably in one of their Oak Creek Lodges.
 They call it their “most private sanctum”.
-Surrounded by 100-year old oaks along a seasonal creek, these lodge categories are one-bedrooms with a beautiful King bed, mater bath, and entertainment center in one building.
+Surrounded by 100-year old oaks along a seasonal creek, these lodge categories are one-bedrooms with a beautiful King bed, master bath, and entertainment center in one building.
 In a completely separate building just steps away lies a living room area with a pull-out sleeper sofa, fireplace, entertainment center, wet-bar, and half-bath.
 Essentially, it’s 1,200 square feet of indoor-outdoor living space with an outdoor fireplace, shower garden, and hot tub.
 With this kind of set up, Es and I both felt like we had our own separate cottages.

 The Lakehouse Restaurant